Robust and Sparse Generalized Linear Models for High-Dimensional Data via Maximum Mean Discrepancy: Conclusion

 \section{Conclusion}

 In this work, we have extended the robust MMD-based estimation framework to high-dimensional Generalized Linear Models by incorporating sparsity-inducing penalties.
 By integrating an $\ell_1$ penalty with the MMD distance, we provide a unified approach that achieves simultaneous robustness to outliers and effective variable selection.
-Our use of the ADMM framework and the $O(n)$ local approximation makes the method computationally viable for high-dimensional settings where $p>n$.
+Our use of the ADMM framework and the $O(n)$ local approximation makes the method computationally viable for high-dimensional settings where $p > n$.

+The simulation results confirm that our proposed estimators, $\hat{\theta}_n$ and $\tilde{\theta}_n$, offer a unique universal' robustness profile.
+While specialized estimators like the Huber-Lasso excel in response-only outlier scenarios, the MMD-based framework proves significantly more resilient when facing high-leverage points and heavy-tailed error distributions ($t_5$ and Laplace) simultaneously.
+Crucially, our methods consistently achieved the lowest False Selection Loss (FSL) across most contaminated scenarios, demonstrating that the MMD loss function is less likely to be 'distracted' by outliers during the feature selection process—a vital property for high-dimensional discovery tasks.

+Our real-data applications further highlight the practical utility of this framework.
+In the NCI-60 cancer cell line study, the MMD estimator $\hat{\theta}_n$ provided higher predictive stability and lower median MSPE than the sparseLTS benchmark.
+In the large-scale credit card default analysis, the $O(n)$ approximate estimator $\tilde{\theta}_n$ proved to be highly efficient, delivering a more robust classification boundary than the standard logistic Lasso in the presence of noisy financial data and class imbalance.

-The simulation results confirm that our proposed estimators, $\hat{\bm \theta}_n$ and $\tilde{\bm \theta}_n$, are significantly more resilient to high-leverage points and contaminated labels than standard Lasso or existing robust benchmarks like enetLTS.
-Specifically, while traditional robust methods often struggle with outliers in the covariate space, the joint-distribution perspective of MMD allows our model to remain stable.
-Future research could investigate the theoretical oracle properties of these penalized MMD estimators and explore automated methods for bandwidth selection to further enhance the model’s "universal" applicability.
+Future research could investigate the theoretical oracle properties of these penalized MMD estimators and explore automated, data-driven methods for bandwidth selection to further enhance the model's 'universal' applicability across different GLM kernels.
+Additionally, extending this framework to group-sparse penalties for multi-modal data integration remains a promising direction.

 \phantomsection

 \makeatletter \makeatother

 The supplementary material contains derivations of the MMD loss function and their special cases for Gaussian linear and logistic regression models.